The Washington State University Catalog

 BIOCHEMISTRY

-Biochemistry is an interdisciplinary science that involves the application of methods and theories of chemistry to the study of biological phenomena.
-An undergraduate major in biochemistry prepares you for a variety of careers in industry, education, public service, and the health professions, or for graduate study and research in biochemistry, biophysics, molecular biology, and many related fields.
-Students have training opportunities in a wide range of research areas including protein biochemistry, membrane structure and function, molecular biology of gene regulation in animals, plants, and microorganisms, enzymatic reaction mechanisms, signal transduction, DNA repair, reproductive biology, protein-DNA interactions, plant and natural product biochemistry, and structural biology including NMR spectroscopy and x-ray crystallography.
+Biochemistry is an interdisciplinary science that applies the methods and theories of chemistry to understand chemical reactions in living organisms.
+Biochemists seek to understand life at all levels, from individual molecules inside cells to complex interactions within ecosystems.
+An undergraduate major in biochemistry will prepare you for a variety of careers including biotechnology, drug design, science policy, bioinformatics, forensics, genetic counseling, health professions, science communication, and so many more!
+Biochemistry majors will be able to apply the principles of biochemistry, biophysics, and molecular biology to answer questions in a wide range of research areas including protein biochemistry, molecular biology of gene regulation, enzymatic reaction mechanisms, signal transduction, DNA repair, reproductive biology, DNA-protein interactions, plant and natural product biochemistry, and structural biology including nuclear magnetic resonance (NMR) spectroscopy and x-ray crystallography.

 The program offers two curricular options leading to the Bachelor of Science in Biochemistry.
 The biochemistry/biophysics option provides increased emphasis on chemistry, physics, mathematics, and physical biochemistry, and yields a minor in chemistry.
-The biochemistry/molecular biology option provides increased emphasis on molecular and cell biology, and yields a minor in molecular biology.
+The biochemistry/molecular biology option provides increased emphasis on molecular and cell biology.

 GENETICS AND CELL BIOLOGY